jorgeesquer/float/readme.md

 ## <a name="middleware"></a>Middleware

 Middleware functions are functions that have access to the request object and the response object.
 It's meant for various handling before the main function, like authorization and the like.
 The functions are ```void``` as their not meant to return anything.
-They can however throw errors which will be handled by the framework the returned to the client.
+They can however throw errors which will be handled by the framework then returned to the client.

-There are two ways to add middleware functions, while registering a route, or globally.
+There are two ways to add middleware functions, while registering a route or globally.
 To add it while registering a route, just use the middleware argument in the ```RegisterRoute``` function.

 To add a global middleware function, use the following: